-Andrew is currently VP of Global Impact Initiatives at Planet Inc.
+Andrew is currently VP of Sustainability and Global Impact at Planet.

 From 2003-2014, Andrew was the primary creative and curatorial force behind PopTech, a renowned innovation and social change network.
 The organization brings together a community of innovators from many different fields to share ideas and to work on new approaches to some of the world’s toughest problems.
 PopTech identifies and trains some of the most amazing people you’ll ever meet, doing things you cannot believe humanity is up to.
 PopTech helps them share breakthrough ideas and to work together on truly world-changing projects, doing stuff nobody had ever tried before, in areas like financial innovation and inclusion, data science and community resilience, mobile health, climate adaptation, urban resilience and violence cessation.
 Once a year the organization convenes much-beloved gatherings of these innovators on the coast of Maine.